Menu Close

 Recovery Fitness

 Recoveryfit is an expertly crafted group fitness program presented in alignment with the 12 principles of recovery.
-This innovative program elevates the emotional well being of clients through activity, movement, & exercise; consequently, increasing the chances of long-term recovery.
-Recoveryfit centers on the often-neglected & underrepresented PHYSICAL COMPONENT of recovery providing the valuable tool of fitness for people struggling through the early months of the recovery process.
+This innovative program elevates the emotional well-being of clients through activity, movement, and exercise, consequently increasing the chances of long-term recovery.
+Recoveryfit centers on the often-neglected and underrepresented physical component of recovery, providing the valuable tool of fitness for people struggling through the early months of the recovery process.

-Safe & effective exercise is universally beneficial for all who do it; however, Recoveryfit’s comprehensive program is especially beneficial to those individuals seeking a life in recovery.
+Safe and effective exercise is universally beneficial for all who do it; however, Recoveryfit’s comprehensive program is especially beneficial to those individuals seeking a life in recovery.

-Rick Hagaman and his team have provided fitness & wellness services to individuals & corporate groups since 2006.
-He has utilized this success & experience along with over 24 yrs. of active recovery to create the Recoveryfit program.
-“Physical activity should be a part of any recovery program & provides benefits such as stress relief, mood elevation and self-esteem to name a few.”
+Rick Hagaman and his team have provided fitness and wellness services to individuals & corporate groups since 2006.
+He has utilized this success and experience, along with over 24 yrs. of active recovery, to create the Recoveryfit program.

 Nathaniel Hodder-Shipp